ben91lin/ptt_joke_gif/Readme.md

 # Ptt Joke Gif

-Collected gif which post by Ptt ReiKuromiya.
+A board collected gif which post by Ptt ReiKuromiya.